25prabhu10/notes/docs/Languages/CSS/CSS.md

 #### Inherit

-The property value will equate that of the parent’s property whether the property is by default inherited or not.
+The property value will equate that of the parent's property whether the property is by default inherited or not.

 ## Rests or Neutralizers CSS